massimocaprinali/cloud-foundry-public/depapps.md

 {{site.data.keyword.cloud_notm}} [provides buildpacks](/docs/cloud-foundry-public?topic=cloud-foundry-public-available_buildpacks) supporting Java and Node.js among others.
 If you are using these languages and frameworks, you don't need to specify the buildpack when you deploy your app by using the command line interface.
 Because {{site.data.keyword.cloud_notm}} is built on Cloud Foundry, the command defaults to these buildpacks.

-If you use an external buildpack, when depoying your app you must specify the URL of the buildpack by using the `-b` option.
+If you use an external buildpack, when deploying your app you must specify the URL of the buildpack by using the `-b` option.

 * To deploy Liberty server packages to {{site.data.keyword.cloud_notm}}, use the following command from your source directory: